quratulain-nayeem/Compyl/README.md

 If errors are found: targeted repair via a separate LLM call with only the broken parts.
 Not a full retry — surgical fix only.

 ## Execution Awareness
-Compyl's output was used to generate a working CRM application via Base44 (the reference tool linked in the task spec) — no manual fixes required.
-The Runtime Preview tab also generates:
+Compyl's Runtime Preview tab generates real, runnable code directly from the validated JSON output:
 - SQL `CREATE TABLE` statements from DB schema
-- Flask route skeletons from API schema
+- Flask route skeletons from API schema with role and field annotations

-This proves the JSON is complete and executable, not just syntactically valid.
+This proves the output is not just syntactically valid JSON — it is complete enough to power a real application without manual fixes.

 ## Evaluation Results